Accenture/openathon-2019-angular/lab-04/README.md

 ...
 ```

-Where we can see two operators piped: *retry* (to try again if a error occurs in the request) and catchError (to manage errors).
-This last operator send the error to a method (*handleError*) where we will process it.
-If there isn't error, the *get* method (and the *getEvents* method) return the results from the API to our method (named *getEvents* too) calling in the component.
+We can see two operators piped: *retry* (to try again if an error occurs in the request) and *catchError* (to manage errors).
+This last operator sends the error to a method (*handleError*) where we will process it.
+If there isn't any error, the *get* method (and the *getEvents* method) returns the results from the API to our method (named *getEvents* too) in the component.

 ### Environments management

-In the last code showed you can see that we changed our *assets/events.json* where we're consuming the data for a variable *environment.apiURL*.
-This variable has the same value (*assets/events.json*) but we're getting from *environmet* file located in *environments/environment*.
-If we're in a development environmet, Angular will get the *apiURL* value from the *environmet.ts* file, but if the environment is production, Angular will chose the value from *environmet.prod.ts* file.
-This way, we can to set up diferente variables depending of the environment we are.
+In the last code showed you can see that we changed our *assets/events.json* where we're consuming the data from: *environment.apiURL*.
+This variable has the same value (*assets/events.json*) but we're getting it from the*environment* file located in *environments/environment*.
+If we're in a development environment, Angular will get the *apiURL* value from the *environment.ts* file, but if the environment is production, Angular will choose the value from *environmet.prod.ts* file.
+This way, we can to set up different variables depending of the environments we have.

 At the end, and adding the *handleError* method earlier mentioned to manage errors (you can see the comments in this method to know what it is doing), the *event.service.ts* will be: